MyUsernamee/RobloxCopilot-Editor/README.md

 For instance it is possible github copilot to write entire functions for you from a comment.
 <img src="./Github Copilot.gif" alt="My Project GIF">

-This ai also knows a lot Roblox! :) \n
+This ai also knows a lot Roblox! :)

 <img src="./Roblox Copilot.gif" alt="My Project GIF">